aldefouw/redcap_cypress/README.md

 What is the test environment?
 Well, it might be easier to show you than to tell you.

-The graphic below is a visual representation of the test environment, which is a combination of both the REDCap Test Server you run and the test framework that you write your tests in:
+The graphic below is a visual representation of the test environment, which is a combination of both the REDCap Test Instance you run and the Test Framework (which is the underpinning for this repository) that you write your tests in.

 ![Test Environment Graphic](REDCapCypressTestEnvironment.png)